 === HOMAGE ===

 ♦ ♦ Movies, music, literature & comics have all paid homage to Brooks – 20th century icon & 21st century muse.
-Pictured here is one example, White Lotus star Haley Lu Richardson as Louise Brooks in The Chaperone.
+Pictured here is one example, White Lotus actress Haley Lu Richardson as Louise Brooks in The Chaperone.

 === FEATURED PAGE ===